 The Mapbox Geocoding API has two parts:

-- Tools– use to search and return those locations.
+- Tools-used to search and return those locations.

 To generate a reverse geocode with the Geocoding API, click anywhere on the Map.

-Make sure your have a account in Mapbox, otherwise you can’t create a geocoding in map.
+Make sure you have an account in Mapbox, otherwise you can’t create a geocoding in the map.

 Geocoding in Mapbox Studio

 Mapbox Studio uses geocoding in the dataset editor.
 You’re using the Mapbox Geocoding API to find data to add to your custom dataset.

 Within the dataset editor, you can search for and add countries, regions, districts, postcodes, places, localities, neighborhoods, and addresses.